jamesthesnake/Tempus_repo/README.md

 # VCF Tempus Parser
-This script annotates a VCF file and outputs a CSV or TSV
+This script annotates a VCF file and outputs a CSV or TSV.a

 ## Installation
 Clone the Tempus repo directory from GitHub: